 (b) Hydroelectric Generating Unit.
 The Effective Flexible Capacity of a hydroelectric generating unit will be the amount of capacity from which the resource can produce Energy consistently for 6 hours based upon the resource’s physical storage capacity, which shall not exceed its Net Qualifying Capacity.

-(c) Proxy Demand Response Resource.
-The Effective Flexible Capacity of a Proxy Demand Response Resource will be based on the resource’s actual MWs of load modification in response to a dispatch by the CAISO during a test event.
-In determining the Effective Flexible Capacity of a Proxy Demand Response Resource, the CAISO will --
+(c) Proxy Demand Resource.
+The Effective Flexible Capacity of a Proxy Demand Resource will be based on the resource’s actual MWs of load modification in response to a dispatch by the CAISO during a test event.
+In determining the Effective Flexible Capacity of a Proxy Demand Resource, the CAISO will --

 (1) conduct the test at a random time during the flexible capacity must-offer obligation period for the resource;

-(2) use the baseline load data, as described in the CAISO Tariff or Business Practice Manual, to measure the load modification for the Proxy Demand Response Resource being tested; and
+(2) use the applicable baseline load data, as described in the CAISO Tariff or Business Practice Manual, to measure the load modification of the Proxy Demand Resource being tested; and

 (3) pay the resource’s bid price for the testing period.